alanwagner101/Word-Guess-Game/README.md

 Another classic kids game but with an out of this world twist (*cough* it's space themed *cough*).

+The challenge in this game was using JavaScript to append letters and keep track of previously used letters and well as a scoreboard systen in which it keeps track of how many wins and losses occured.
+This was one of my first opportunities with JavaScript so it was a fun experience having to research and find clever ways to arrange everything in the JS file.

 This is Hangman in space.

 The way it works is simple.